rohin-dasari/TimeMe/README.md

 To Do:

 Make Doxygen documentation/manual pages

 Fixing the parallel processing code in the decorator.
 This feature allows for multiple trials of a single function to run at once, speeding up testing for larger functions

 Warnings:

-While I am working on adding parallel processing, setting the 'parrallelize' parameter to True in the decorator when overriding the function call will cause the calling code to break.
+While I am working on adding parallel processing, setting the 'parrallelize' parameter to True in the decorator or when overriding the function call will cause the calling code to break.

 General disclaimer: this project is still in its infancy, so expect to run into problems.
 Check out the examples folder to see it in action.
 Runtimes can be recorded in just a few lines and accessed with just a few more.
 Hopefully this helps out your project.